Home » Dining

-I love a restaurant that focuses on one thing and does that one thing really well.
+I appreciate a restaurant that focuses on one specialty item.
 With places like these, the specialty is usually right in the name.
 This is the case with Graze Burgers in Sevierville, Tenn.
 The name behind Graze Burgers is undoubtedly inspired by its grass-fed beef burgers.

 In fact, Graze Burgers has quality beef patties that have no added hormones, no steroids, no artificial ingredients and no antibiotics.
 And if it’s anything Graze Burgers wants you to know, it’s that quality is on the menu.

-The Local Farmer burger at Graze Burgers with a side of Six Mac macaroni and cheese, instead of french fries or onion rings (photo by Alaina O’Neal/TheSmokies.com)
+The Local Farmer burger at Graze Burgers with a side of Six Mac macaroni and cheese (photo by Alaina O’Neal/TheSmokies.com)

 And for the main course, have just about any kind of organic grass-fed beef burger you can imagine.
 Do you have a vegetarian in the group?
 That’s no problem, either.
 The Hippie is a veggie burger made with black beans.
 Gluten-free options are also available for an additional charge.

 For sides, I ordered the Balsalmic Belly Brussels and the Six Mac.
 But they also have onion rings, fries and a roasted corn and bean salad.
-Burgers range in price from about $15-19.
-Finally, although burgers are the stars of the show, the restaurant also features an array of big hot dogs, or Big Dawgs.
-These also aren’t your average hot dogs.
-They are char-grilled beef with, again, no hormones, steroids or antibiotics.
+Burgers range in price from about $17-20.
+Finally, although burgers are the stars of the show, the restaurant also features an array of big hot dogs or Big Dawgs.
 For dessert, if there’s any room in your belly, you can wash it down with one of their delicious floats or shakes.
+View the full menu here.

 Jive Turkey burger at Graze Burgers

-A Jive Turkey burger at Graze with a side of Brussels sprouts (photo by Alaina O’Neal/TheSmokies.com)
+The Jive Turkey Burger at Graze with a side of Brussels sprouts (photo by Alaina O’Neal/TheSmokies.com)

 Is Graze Burgers worth it?
 An honest review